Museum of Maritime Pets

 News

 In addition to presenting on-line lectures, our staff contributes to blogs, book reviews and other services to the field.
 We also maintain our social media outreach and contacts with the wider maritime and scholarly communities.
+Special events and changing exhibits help us attract new audiences and widen our community outreach.

 In 2019, the Museum's founder participated in the first international Maritime Animals conference, held in Greenwich UK at the National Maritime Museum.
 Patricia Sulivan discussed the museum's mission and presented an overview of the types and functions of maritime pets throughout the ages.